-2 These are the standard fees.
+&lt;sup>2 These are the standard fees.
 If a special request is made for a senior clinician, fees may be higher.
 Refer to "Clinical Procedures Associated with Adventure Camps" to view the fee range.

 Adventure Camp covered 100%.
 However, some families were not reimbursed at all.
 With insurance coverage changing nationwide, it is best to call your insurance and discuss your own contract terms.
 This camp is an out-of-network program.

 Payment in full is required to reserve your child's space.
 You should check with your insurance company to determine if you have out-of-network coverage for mental health services.
-You may need preauthorization for this treatment.